Ochieng-001/Ochieng-001/README.md

 <!-- Projects -->
 ### Projects 🚀
-- [My Projects](https://github.com/Ochieng-001): here's the link to all my projects or you can visit my website at https://ochieng.cloud and to view my certifications.
+- [My Projects](https://github.com/Ochieng-001): here's the link to all my projects or you can visit my [website](https://ochieng.cloud) to view my certifications.

 <!-- Blog Posts -->